Summer Camp FAQ

 - Tilikum is accredited by the American Camping Association.
 Tilikum has earned this mark of distinction since 1977.

-- All summer staff has current certification in First Aid/CPR and Emergency Water Safety.
-They have undergone a two week training on all of the different activities at Tilikum.
+- All summer staff have current certification in First Aid/CPR and Emergency Water Safety.
+They have undergone two weeks training on all of the different activities at Tilikum.

 - The waterfront is supervised by lifeguards certified by the American Red Cross.